 Resource Category Alternative 1 No Action Alternative 2 Preferred Alternative 3 Conservative Socio-economics and Environmental Justice The No Action Alternative may have beneficial impacts on the socio-economic situation in the counties surrounding Greers Ferry Lake due to the retention of a larger percentage of PRA lands as compared to the Preferred Alternative.
-The Preferred Alternative may have minimal negative impact on the socio-economic situation in the counties surrounding Greers Ferry Lake since this alternative reduces PRA lands by 17.3 miles from the No Action Alternative.
-The Conservative Alternative may have some negativ on the socio-economic situation in the counties surrou Greers Ferry Lake due to the reduced potential for fut development because of major reduction in LDA shor miles (18.7).
+The Preferred Alternative may have minimal negative impact on the socio-economic situation in the counties surrounding Greers Ferry Lake since this alternative reduces PRA lands by 17.3 miles from the No Action Alternative, meaning this land will not be eligible for development into a park (public recreation area) The Conservative Alternative may have some negative impact on the socio-economic situation in the counties surrounding Greers Ferry Lake due to the reduced potential for future development because of major reduction in LDA shoreline miles (18.7).
 Recreation Resources Under the No Action Alternative, areas around Greers Ferry Lake would have the potential to provide additional recreation since a higher percentage of Public Recreation Area is retained, as compared to the Preferred Alternative.
 This may enhance the recreational experience for boating and fishing activities on the lake.
-The Preferred Alternative would reallocate some PRA lands The Conservative Alternative would allow the provision recreational facilities and services to continue at Greers Ferry Lake, with a modification of the type of recreation opportunities due to increases in PRA and PS.
+The Preferred Alternative would reallocate some PRA lands to PSA.
+Implementation of this alternative would allow more recreation in the wildlife viewing, hiking, and hunting areas.
+The Conservative Alternative would allow the provision of recreational facilities and services to continue at Greers Ferry Lake, with a modification of the type of recreation opportunities due to increases in PRA and PSAs.